 The program will be presented by Emeritus Professor Dianne Siemon (RMIT).
 Dianne Siemon is an acknowledged expert in the development of children’s understanding of number.
 This program will present teachers and leaders with evidence-based and research informed practice that build both teacher and student capacity and understanding in these ‘Big Ideas’.

-The program will focus on practices that support a child’s development of these ‘Big Ideas’ using experiential activities that enable oral literacy, enhance reasoning and build on the most current research into Number.
+The workshops will focus on practices that support a child’s development of these ‘big ideas’ using experiential activities that enable oral literacy, enhance reasoning and build on the most current research into Number.

 - build an understanding of the research behind the big ideas of Trusting the Count and Place Value